cancianilorenzo/Communication-Stack/README.md

 ---

-## Repo Structure
-- `MSP430 materials`: useful documentation and datsheets to learn more about the target system
-- `CommunicationStack`: communication stack presented

----

 ## Goal Description
 The use of battery-free systems is a revolutionary frontier for the Internet of Things; in fact, it allows network nodes to be unconstrained by the use of batteries.